Joelx/rasax-deployment-guide/README.md

 ```
 ![Action Server Pod Creating][ActionServerPod-image]

-You can wether the action is working on your chatbot widget in your browser (note the actions.py and the rule I added for the example bot provided in this repository):
+You can check wether the action is working via the chatbot widget in your browser (note the actions.py and the rule I added for the example bot provided in this repository):

 ![Action Server Test 1][ActionServerTest1-image]